The Guide to the Cook Islands Language: Cook Islands Māori

 What Languages are Spoken in Rarotonga?

-The language spoken in Rarotonga are English and Cook Islands Maori (also called Rarotongan).
-There is a small number of people on Rarotonga than can also speak Pukapukan.
+The languages spoken in Rarotonga are English and Cook Islands Māori (also known as Rarotongan).
+There is a small number of people on Rarotonga who can also speak Pukapukan.

 Do They Speak English in Rarotonga?

-Yes, English is widely spoken across Rarotonga, although the native language is Cook Islands Maori, also known as Rarotongan.
+Yes, English is widely spoken across Rarotonga, although the native language is Cook Islands Māori, also known as Rarotongan.

 More About the Cook Islands